 26. Gardening Tool Belt

-So if you have a gardener in your life that likes the convenience of having their tools attached to them, then this could be a good gift idea.
+If you have a gardener in your life that likes the convenience of having their tools attached to them, then this could be a good gift idea.

 27. Rubber Trug

-So it is basically a big rubber, flexible basket that is great for hauling harvests or weeds.
+It is basically a big rubber, flexible basket that is great for hauling harvests or weeds.

 28. Plant Markers

-But you can also purchase them.
+However, you can also purchase them.
 Knowing what you are planting and where you planted it is a great gift for any gardener.

 29. Gardening Clogs